MatthewLeoLaporte/RNNs-learn-robust-policies/network-results-brainstorming.md

 - [ ] Try fixing the readout weights to different norms instead of training them, and see how this affects the network dynamics

-## Fixed points

-- Interpolating the goals-goals and inits-goals manifoldsacross context inputs

-## Training networks with contextual inputs

-- [ ] Some loss plots

-## Aligned trajectories